-This is the start of a small series about general tips and habits for an effective practice session.
-These are not meant to be long kept secrets but more of a friendly reminder of good tips for learning piano.
+This is the start of a small series about tips and useful habits for an effective practice session.
+These are not meant to be long-kept secrets but more of a friendly reminder of good tips for learning piano.

 Today we start with tip number 1: Always practice at the tempo where you make least mistakes.
 Or: Slow but steady wins the race.

 This one seems a bit redundant and vague, but what I mean with it is, that it’s always better to play at a low tempo (30-50% of the original speed) and make few mistakes.
 Compared to playing at a higher tempo and making fare more mistakes.
 When you play through your piece with few mistakes, your brain can focus on remembering other things like fingering, and timber.

 It’s especially important to get your first playthrough as perfect as possible.
 If you play a piece slow, and careful, your understanding and memorization of the piece start at a higher level.
-When you play to fast and start to make more mistakes, your brain needs to “correct” these wrong notes, in the next playthrough.
+When you play fast and make more mistakes, your brain needs to “correct” these wrong notes, in the next playthrough.
 The fewer mistakes are made the better is our brain at focusing on remembering different, but evenly important aspects of the piece.